Travelling to Cornwall

 - Two Coffee Republic Cafés offering fresh coffee, cold drinks, sandwiches, snacks and cakes.

-- Passengers with Reduced Mobility Service involves passenger assistance and accessibility for reduced mobility; disabled access (step-free), parking and toilets, wheelchairs and Aviramp.
+- Passenger assistance service and accessibility for reduced mobility; disabled access (step-free), parking and toilets, wheelchairs and Aviramp.

-- Cornish gift shop located in departures offering a great selection of traditional local merchandise and produce.
+- Cornish gift shop located in departures offering a great selection of Cornish wine and spirits as well as other local food and souvenir products.

 - Enjoy the comforts of ‘The Lounge’ and relax in style with sofa style seating and peace and quiet.
 The Lounge is a private room within departures where guests can enjoy complimentary refreshments; tea/coffee, alcoholic /soft drinks and snacks.
-The area screens a news channel, offers a selection of reading material, has private work stations and free WiFi.
 Entry can be booked on the day at the airport Information Desk.

 - Two car hire companies; Hertz and Europcar are located just outside the Arrivals Terminal.

 - Official onsite taxi service available with Coastline Travel Cornwall.
-You can either pre-book and receive a discount or book upon arrival.
+Taxis can be booked in advance or on arrival.

 Travel to Cornwall by ferry

-Travelling across the Channel from France to the UK can take as little time as 35 minutes on the Eurotunnel from Calais to Folkestone and just 1 hour and 20 minutes on the ferry service between Calais and Dover.
-Plymouth is the closest port to Cornwall being just across the River Tamar.
-Brittany Ferries offer services from Roscoff and Santander into Plymouth as well as further services from France and Spain into Portsmouth and Poole.
+Travelling across the Channel from France to the UK can take as little time as 35 minutes on the Eurotunnel from Calais to Folkestone and just 1 hour and 20 minutes on one of the ferry services between France and Dover.
+Plymouth is the closest ferry port to Cornwall, being just across the River Tamar.
+Brittany Ferries offer services from Roscoff in France and Santander in Northern Spain into Plymouth as well as further services from France and Spain into Portsmouth and Poole.

 Travel to the Isles of Scilly